 Moving the actual WordPress files

-If you choose to use FTP or SFTP for example, you can move the files and folders within the server as your user has access to both domains.
+If you choose to use FTP for example, you can move the files and folders within the server as your user has access to both domains.

 Correcting any broken paths